charizardcharz/immich-go-gui/README.md

 This is a GUI for Immich Go hastily written in C# using Windows Forms as I was too lazy to retype the commands whenever I need to use it.

 I am aware that Windows Forms is bad and that the project structure and code is bad.
-I am too lazy to fix it.
+This is my first time using C# and I'm too lazy to fix it.
 Create a pull request if it really bothers you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>